Estimated reading time — 13 minutes

 Note: This is part one of a four-part story.
-The next three parts will be posted over the next three days.
-Enjoy!
+Links to the other parts are below the article.

 In a past life I was a psychiatrist.
 Well, let me rephrase that.
 Before my life fell to pieces I was a psychiatrist, and a damned good one too.
 It’s tough to really say what makes a psychiatrist “good” at what they do, but I started in my field early, got great experience my first few years in the business and not before long I almost had more clients than I could handle.
 I’m not saying someone would walk into my office suicidal and do a complete 180 in one day, but my clients trusted me and felt that I genuinely helped them, so I came very highly recommended, and my rate was admittedly steep.
 That being said, I was used to a “higher tier” of patient.

 I’m not sure how the Jennings family found me but I assume they were pointed in my direction from their previous psychiatrist, as that’s sometimes the case.
 Someone walks through your door that you’re incapable of helping for whatever reason so you make some recommendations.
 One day I got a call from Mrs. Gloria Jennings, a very wealthy real estate owner who wanted me to work with her son, Andrew.
 Apparently Andrew had just about worn out every psychiatrist in the state and I was essentially their last option.
 Andrew was your typical drug abuser, his poison of choice being heroin, and as anyone in my field can tell you these people are just a headache to deal with.
 If they’re not clean and scatter-brained then they’re high and not making any sense.
 I wouldn’t have taken him as a patient but Mrs. Jennings offered me almost double my usual rate so I couldn’t say no. It was the worst decision I’ve ever made.